George Michael 'died from natural causes'

 - He was found dead at his Oxfordshire home on Christmas Day

-(CNN)The singer George Michael died of natural causes, it was announced Monday.
+(CNN)Singer George Michael died of natural causes, it was announced Monday.

-A coroner said the singer, found dead at his home in Goring-on-Thames, Oxfordshire, on Christmas Day, had a heart condition known as dilated cardiomyopathy with myocarditis.
+A coroner said the star, found dead at his home in Oxfordshire on Christmas Day, had a heart condition known as dilated cardiomyopathy with myocarditis.

 The 53-year-old also suffered from a fatty liver, according to Oxfordshire's senior coroner Darren Salter.